ms/buildtogether.tech/testing/index.md

 </div>
 ```

-We can find that pretty easily with a <span g="css_selector">CSS selector</span>
+We can find that pretty easily with a <span g="css_selector" i="CSS selector!use
-that looks for a `div` with the ID `currentuser`.
-We can then move the `div`
+in testing">CSS selector</span> that looks for a `div` with the ID
-around without breaking any of our tests; if we were a little more polite about
+`currentuser`.
+We can then move the `div` around without breaking any of our
+tests; if we were a little more polite about formatting its internals (i.e., if
-formatting its internals (i.e., if we used something symbolic to highlight the
+we used something symbolic to highlight the user name and trusted CSS to do the
-user name and trusted CSS to do the formatting), we'd be in even better shape.
+formatting), we'd be in even better shape.

 We've still only addressed half of our overall problem, though: our web
 application is still talking to a database, and reinitializing it each time a
 test runs is slow.
 We can solve this by moving the database into memory.
 Most
 applications rely on an external database server, which is a long-lived process
 that manages data on disk.
-An alternative is an <span
+An alternative is an <span g="embedded_database"
-g="embedded_database">embedded database</span>, in which the database
+i="embedded database!use in testing">embedded database</span>, in which the
-manipulation code runs inside the user's application as a normal library;
+database manipulation code runs inside the user's application as a normal
-[SQLite][sqlite] is probably the best known of these.
+library; [SQLite][sqlite] is probably the best known of these.

 The advantage of using an embedded database from a testing point of view is that
 it can be told to store data in memory, rather than on disk.
 This would be a
 silly thing to do in a production environment (after all, the whole point of a
 database is that it persists), but in a testing environment, an <span
+g="in_memory_database" i="in-memory database!use in testing">in-memory
-g="in_memory_database">in-memory database</span> can speed things up by a factor
+database</span> can speed things up by a factor of thousands, since the hard
-of thousands, since the hard drive never has to come into play.
-The cost of
+drive never has to come into play.
+The cost of doing this is that you have to
-doing this is that you have to either commit to using one database in both
+either commit to using one database in both environments, or avoid using the
-environments, or avoid using the "improvements" that different databases have
-added to SQL.
+"improvements" that different databases have added to SQL.

 <div class="callout" markdown="1">

 ### Mock objects

-A third choice is to replace the database with a <span g="mock_object">mock
+A third choice is to replace the database with a <span g="mock_object" i="mock
-object</span>.
-A mock object has the same interface as the function, object,
+object">mock object</span>.
+A mock object has the same interface as the
-class, or library that it replaces, but is designed to be used solely for
+function, object, class, or library that it replaces, but is designed to be used
-testing.
-For example, Node's `mock-fs` library provides the same functions as
+solely for testing.
+For example, Node's `mock-fs` library provides the same
-its standard filesystem library, but stores everything in memory.
-This prevents
+functions as its standard filesystem library, but stores everything in memory.
-tests that create or delete files from doing anything unfortunate and also makes
+This prevents tests that create or delete files from doing anything unfortunate
-tests much faster (since in-memory operations are thousands of times faster than
+and also makes tests much faster (since in-memory operations are thousands of
-operations that touch the disk).
+times faster than operations that touch the disk).

 A mock object can also be designed to give pre-programmed responses to just a
 handful of specific requests: